ThatMG393/panfrost-gallium-mesa/docs/envvars.rst

    ``VkSwapchainCreateInfoKHR::presentMode``.
 Values can be ``fifo``, ``relaxed``, ``mailbox`` or ``immediate``.

+.. envvar:: MESA_VK_WSI_HEADLESS_SWAPCHAIN

+   Forces all swapchains to be headless (no rendering will be display in the swapchain's window).

 .. envvar:: MESA_VK_ABORT_ON_DEVICE_LOSS

    causes the Vulkan driver to call abort() immediately after detecting a